The Most Frequent Questions We Are Asked

 Is eHire Solutions just another job board?

-No. Companies like ZipRecruiter and Indeed are still an important resource in the hiring process.
+No. Companies like LinkedIn, ZipRecruiter, and Indeed are a resource in the hiring process.
 Think of eHire as an enabler allowing you the ability to quickly identify the best qualified and capable candidates that are worth your time.

 What does the eHire process assess?

 We assess cognitive and behavioral fit for the position for which a candidate is applying.
 Additionally, we provide insight into a candidate's interpersonal communication skills.
 This ensures that you'll never have to ask the question "How did this person get through to me?"